Deepminders/DoconAI/README.md

 # Steps to Follow

-`Hi Guys, Welcome all of you to the Docon AI Github Repository`
+`Hi laavanjan, Welcome all of you to the Docon AI Github Repository`

 ## Step 01:
 "Always remember to pull cloud Github updates before starting your works."